 Gridded Emissions Data

 - September 2017: New versions of aircraft gridded emissions (ver.
-2017-08-30) were published on ESGF.
-This is a cosmetic change only, whereby emissions were set to zero before 1920.
+2017-08-30 and 2017-10-05 for SO2) were published on ESGF.
+This is basically a cosmetic change, whereby aircraft emissions were set to zero before 1920.
+NOTE: You may have to check the “Show All Versions“ box on ESGF to see CEDS supplemental emissions files (which did not change from the previous release.)

 - May 2017: *** IMPORTANT *** revised gridded data (ver.
 2017-05-18) were published that corrected some errors in the previous gridded data (ver.
 2016-06-18, and 2016-07-26, see README and analysis of difference between the new and old data sets at: https://goo.gl/tGrc27).
 The new release also included CO2 emissions (all years) and CH4 emissions (from 1970 forward).